 The glycol used in the system will be propylene glycol due to its non-toxicity.
-The glycol will be mixed with water, with approximately 40%-50% glycol to water.
+The glycol will be mixed with water, with approximately 65% glycol to 35% water.
 The water has a higher heat capacity for transferring heat away from a heat source and the glycol keeps the water from freezing.

-The glycol chiller will need to communicate with the Monitor and Control subsystem.
 At a minimum, the M&C subsystem will need to know if the glycol chiller is functioning within spec or not.
-Details TBD.
+It is expected that the chiller sensors will be communicated with via the Antenna ACU.